mozilla/shield-study-rappor/README.md

 The cohort is stored in a preference if more than one value needs to be reported.

 ## Data format
-This opt-out ping is sent from the addon when the homepage as been collected and RAPPOR has been executed.
+This opt-out ping is sent from the addon when RAPPOR is successfully applied to the extracted eTLD+1 value.

 ### Structure